 If you keep your bitcoins with a third-party service, a hacker may be able to steal your bitcoins.

 If you store your cryptocurrency yourself (recommended), there’s a chance you could forget your password or private key losing access to your digital assets.
 Additionally, since cryptocurrency is so valuable, new forms of viruses are designed to steal your bitcoins while transacting on your computer — although this can be largely prevented by using a digital wallet such as a Ledger.

 There is a lot of money in Bitcoin, which may make you wonder how you can take advantage of this valuable commodity.
 Of course, you could begin mining bitcoins or buy or sell bitcoins, but making a profit is not limited to these options; you can also invest.

 Just like there are exchanges for stocks, there are also exchanges for bitcoins and other cryptocurrencies.
 These cryptocurrency exchanges allow you to buy or sell bitcoins using various other currencies.
-Three of the most popular Bitcoin exchanges include Coinbase, Binance, and Bitfinex.
+Four of the most popular Bitcoin exchanges include Binance, Coinbase, Kraken, and Bitfinex.

 But before you invest, you need a framework of how to value Bitcoin.
 Rao Pal of RealVision does a great job of thinking through this, and if you’re thinking about investing in Bitcoin, I strongly suggest you watch.

 An alternative to investing in Bitcoin is to trade them.
 The most significant benefit of trading in Bitcoin is also one of the biggest concerns – Bitcoin has incredibly high volatility.
 The rising and falling prices of Bitcoin provide investors with opportunities to make large amounts of money, but they just as easily can lead to massive losses.
 To highlight just how volatile Bitcoin is, let’s look at its various bubbles.